wulymammoth/wulymammoth/README.md

 **technical interests (present)**

-- distributed systems protocols, data-structures, and algorithms, particularly those being used in distributed ledgers, e.g. blockchains
 - declarative programming with functional and/or reactive languages and how they can yield less buggy and more robust systems
+- distributed systems protocols, data-structures, algorithms